 In order to vacate or reduce a bail judgment, a Motion to Vacate or Reduce Bail Judgment must be filed as provided by Pa.R.Crim.P.
-No. 536 and Philadelphia Criminal Rule No. 510.
-Pursuant to Philadelphia Criminal Rule No. 510, no bail order sue-out reduced to judgment may be vacated or modified except by the President Judge of the Court of Common Pleas or a hearing officer.
-Rule 510 contains general guidelines for reduction of the judgment on forfeited bail based and also authorizes partial or full vacation of the bail judgment for good cause shown.
+No. 536 and Philadelphia Criminal Rule * 536.
+Philadelphia Criminal Rule * 536 and Court of Common Pleas Administrative Order No. 01 of 2012 provide that no bail order sue-out which is reduced to judgment may be reduced or vacated except by the President Judge of the Court of Common Pleas or a by a hearing officer.
+Rule *536 contains general guidelines for reduction of the judgment on forfeited bail based and also authorizes partial or full vacation of the bail judgment for good cause shown.

 Generally, the bail judgment on the forfeiture shall be reduced if the criminal defendant returned to jurisdiction of the court based on the following timeline: